gitbls/sdm/README.md

 Once you have the apt-cacher server configured you can use the `--aptcache` *IPaddr* sdm command switch to configure the IMG system to use the APT cacher.

-If you have other existing, running Pis that you want to convert to using your apt-cacher server, copy sdm-apt-cacher to each one and execute the command 'sudo /path/to/sdm-apt-cacher client`.
+If you have other existing, running Pis that you want to convert to using your apt-cacher server, copy sdm-apt-cacher to each one and execute the command `sudo /path/to/sdm-apt-cacher client`.

 ## LED Flashing